JuliaAttic/QuDirac.jl/docs/api.md

 ...where both `| i ⟩` and `| j ⟩` are basis states, i.e. *not* superpositional states.

-This function is much more efficient than `func_op` for constructing generalized permutation operators.
+This function is much more efficient than `repr_op` for constructing generalized permutation operators.

-See the [Permutative Operator Representation](func_op_def/#permutative-operator-representation) section for detailed examples.
+See the [Permutative Operator Representation](repr_op_def/#permutative-operator-representation) section for detailed examples.

 ---
 # Math Functions